GridTools/gt4py/CODING_GUIDELINES.md

 ## Tools

-We use several coding tools to help us increasing the quality or our code.
+As mentioned above, we use several tools to help us writing high-quality code.
 New tools can be added at any time, specially if they do not add a large overhead to our workflow and we think they bring extra benefits to keep our codebase in shape.
 The most important ones we currently rely on are:

    - [Black][black] for autoformatting source code.
    - [isort][isort] for autoformatting import statements.